dbj-data/dbj-fwk/README.md

 ![vs dmp](./media/vsminidump.png)

 Perhaps not very usefull for 99% of population.
 But in the upper right corner there is that "Debug with Native" link.
+Emphasized with a red square.

-Click on that and you will be taken to the exact location of the cause for which SE was raised.
+Assumption is you are on the same machine where you are developing, with the source code present.
+Click on that thing i nthe red sqaure and you will be taken to the exact location in the code, where the cause is for which the SE was raised.
 And that is immensely usefull.
 Yes, in 99% of occassions that will be in your code :wink:

 ### Remember